jrlangford/go-hex/docs/DESIGN_GUIDELINES.md

 - Place integration event handlers in `adapters/integration/`
 - Implement Anti-Corruption Layer (ACL) pattern
+- When the handler needs to call another context, it should do so through the other service's primary port interface, ensuring that the call is stateless and does not introduce dependencies on the other context's implementation details.
 - Handle failures gracefully with retries and dead letter queues
 - Always use ACL when consuming events or data from other bounded contexts.
 - ACL adapters should be stateless and focus purely on translation and validation.